Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 ## Stand-alone projects.
 ### Energy market counterparty bankruptcy prediction analytics system
-This is my project for Rosenergoatom JSC using classification methods in production.
+A client for this project is Rosenergoatom JSC.
+The task is to predict bankruptcy for a counterparty on a Russian wholesales energy and capacity market.

-Main ETL procedures are written in SAS Base/Macro language and scheduled daily.
-Scripts combine raw payment data, data from corporate sources, various scrapped data from .pdf and .html files and put in an Oracle database.
-The connection between Oracle database and Atomcloud ("IBM Cloudpak for data" deployed on [Data center Kalininsky](https://www.rosenergoatom.ru/stations_projects/opornyy-tsod/)) approved by internal Information Security Department.
+Fundamental data extracting and transformation procedures are written in SAS Base/Macro language and scheduled daily.
+Scripts combine raw payment data, data from corporate sources, various scrapped data from .pdf and .html files and put them in an Oracle database.
+The connection between Oracle database and Atomcloud ("IBM Cloudpak for data" deployed on [Data center Kalininsky](https://www.rosenergoatom.ru/stations_projects/opornyy-tsod/)) approved by the internal Information Security Department.

+Python script, which executes on a dedicated runtime described in the environment management tab, performs further data transformation, data cleaning, and data quality check.

+Model compares 6 approches.
+*Logistic Regression
+*Knearest Neighbours
+*Support Vector Classifier
+*Decision Tree Classifier
+*MLP Neural Network Classifier
+*Gradient Boosting Classifier

+Prediction results from both, Gradient Boosting Classifier and MLP Neural Network Classifier are represented in an analytical dashboard.

+The model result is a .csv file that is visualized on an analytical dashboard.

 [Short video of product description for Rosatom CEO (Alexey Likhachev)](https://user-images.githubusercontent.com/6107160/123541038-e5547000-d74a-11eb-9464-9e36329f4a12.mp4)